Shallow-Seek/fazif.yazi/README.md

 - Searches content in PDFs and DjVu documents
 - `Ctrl-y`: Switch between rga search mode and fzf filtering mode
 - `Ctrl-p`: Toggle the preview window
-- `Ctrl-o`: Open document in Zathura at the matched page
+- `Ctrl-o`: Open document in Zathura(or your viewer) at the matched page

 ## License